vinodpgowda/Arlington_Sprouts_Store/README.md

 - `main.py`: The entry point of the application.
 Initiates the conversion process and the interaction with Neo4j.
 - `/SproutsData`: Directory containing the CSV files with the Arlington Sprouts Store data.
-- `queries.cypher`: Directory storing various Cypher query files.
+- `queries.cypher`: File storing various Cypher queries.

 ## **Getting Started**